jpthiele/dealii-Wiki/Frequently-Asked-Questions.md

 find that it can only run on a single core and will consequently not be able to work on multiple tasks in parallel.

-The solution to this problem is to forbit the GOTO BLAS to grab all processors for itself, since we spend very little time in BLAS anyway.
+The solution to this problem is to forbid the GOTO BLAS to grab all processors for itself, since we spend very little time in BLAS anyway.
 This can be done by setting either the `OMP_NUM_THREADS` or `GOTO_NUM_THREADS` environment variables to 1, see